molgenis/molgenis.org/molgenis_documentation/user_documentation.md

 ###### Try it out
 ###### Data exploration
 upload the [vcf_example_file](/data/Documentation_VCF.vcf "VCF example file") using the importer.
-Lets select a entity containing genomic variants by selecting the entityname you just chose for the upload in the entity select.
+Lets select an entity containing genomic variants by selecting the entityname you just chose for the upload in the entity select.
 Let's assume we have a specific location we are interested in, say position 103214569 at chromosome 7, so we'd like to search for that specific line in the entity.
 Let's first use the search box to see if we can find the line that way: enter "103214569" in the search box and press enter.